Scallact/gimp-stroke-arrows/README.md

-# Stroke Arrows - GIMP python plug-in
+# Stroke Arrows - GIMP 3.0 python plug-in

-This plug-in has a simple purpose: to stroke one or several paths with an arrowhead inserted at the end.
-The body path is shortened to ensure that the arrow tip ends up reasonably well aligned with the path's last point.
+Stroke one or several paths as arrows.
+The body/shaft path is shortened to ensure that the arrow tip ends up reasonably well aligned with the path's last point.

-A few styles are available for the arrowhead, and the body is a standard line stroke with configurable width.
+A few styles are available for the arrowhead and tail, and the body/shaft is a standard line stroke with configurable width.

 Usage: